Section 5: Take the Plunge -- Becoming an Elected or Appointed Official

 Trustee Elections

 Consolidated Elections (local elections) are held on the first Tuesday in April in the odd years (2023, 2025, 2027, etc.).
-Some of the seven Trustee seats are up at every election, giving qualified candidates the opportunity to run.
+Some of the six Trustee seats are up at every election, giving qualified candidates the opportunity to run.
+Voters elect the Village President every four years.
 There are three ways to run as a Village Trustee in Glenview.

-Remember, any number of additional nonpartisan parties can run a slate of candidates.
+Remember, any number of nonpartisan parties can run a slate of candidates.

 Run as an independent candidate.
-Anyone can run provided they are qualified and follow the process outlined in the Candidate’s Guide published by the Illinois State Board of Elections including getting signed petitions.
+Anyone can run as an independent candidate provided they are qualified and follow the process outlined in the Candidate’s Guide published by the Illinois State Board of Elections including getting signed petitions.

 Run as a write-in candidate.
 You must register as a write-in candidate in order to win the election.
 You can find the process in the Candidate's Guide published by the Illinois State Board of Elections.